ossamamehmood/AFCC/README.md

-# Arithemic Formula Comparsion Calculations Operations Conversations:
+# Arithemic Formula Comparsion Calculations Operations Conversations (AFCC):

 ### This project is a part of Arithemic / Formula / Comparsion Calculations (Operations) &amp; Conversations with a limited functionality where following modules are performed